Freight Cars

 Tropicana Orange Juice

-Though uncataloged, TYCO did produce a 62' Box Car decorated for Tropicana with a green roof and ends and white sides carrying FEC reporting marks and car number 254331.
-The car was included in a promotional train set offering in the mid 1970s.
-TYCO also put Tropicana markings on its piggyback trailers.
+Uncataloged, TYCO did produce a 62-foot Box Car decorated for Tropicana with a green roof and ends and white sides carrying FEC reporting marks and car number 254331.
+The car was included originally in a promotional train set offering in the mid-1970s.